Airline policies in the case of an emergency or death

 - Consider package deals that include hotel and a rental car; particularly if you’re not staying with relatives and need your own transportation, packages are sometimes more economical and even cheaper than discounted bereavement flights.

-These options, depending on your needs, may be more suitable than bereavement fares:
+Depending on your needs, these options may be more suitable than bereavement fares:

 - For travel to large domestic airports, the best rates are found on comparison sites.

 - For domestic routes between smaller airports, low-cost carriers offer good deals, but last-minute fares are often cheaper.

 - For those traveling to international destinations, packages are the most economical – the airfare savings can offset the cost of a hotel.